 The Campbell Street

-The history of Camden’s oldest African American neighborhood, located on and around Campbell Street was told in The Campbell Street Story: An African American Heritage Tour.
-This exhibit explored fourteen of the African American cultural institutions and sites which are significant to Camden’s history.
-This exhibit has closed but a tour guide on Camden's Campbell Street Corridor is available.
+The history of Camden’s oldest African American neighborhood, located on and around Campbell Street is told in The Campbell Street Story: An African American Heritage Tour.
+This exhibit explores fourteen of the African American cultural institutions and sites which are significant to Camden’s history.
+This exhibit is on display at the African American Cultural Center of Camden through March 1, 2019.

 The Campbell Street Corridor project grew out of a desire that the story of the African American people of Camden be preserved for future generations.
 At the request of City Councilperson Alfred Mae Drakeford, a small committee formed under the auspices of the Camden Archives and Museum.
 This committee decided to concentrate their research on the years between 1910 and 1945.
 The Campbell Street Corridor includes the entire length of Campbell Street, which runs from the original southern boundary to the original northern boundary of the 1798 plan of Camden designed by Col Joseph Kershaw.

 By 1913, African Americans occupied the entire street.
 The Corridor had “branches” where African American businesses and churches, as well as additional residences were located.
 These branches included the western part of DeKalb Street, Gordon Street, and Church, Broad and Market Streets.
 The committee used the 1913-1914 Camden City Directory and graphed the addresses of African American residences and businesses to determine the areas included in the Corridor.
 This research formed a revealing picture of the influence that African Americans had in the development of Camden.